rdf-pipeline/noflo-server/README.md

     $ grunt watch

-Serve the UI using a webserver, then open the URL it in a web browser.
+Start the server, then open the URL it in a web browser.
 Example:

-    $ npm install simple-server
-    $ ./node_modules/.bin/simple-server .
-3005
+    $ node src/noflo-server.js --port 3005

 Where 3005 is the port you want the server to run.
-Once it is built and the server is running you can access the UI at `http://localhost:3005/index.html`
+Once it is built and the server is running you can access the UI at `http://localhost:3005/`

 In addition to this project, the other repository of interest is the [the-graph](https://github.com/the-grid/the-graph) graph editor widget used for editing flows.